deepraining/orchids/docs/orchids/start_dialog_for_result.md

 ## orchids.startDialogForResult

-start a dialog, and expect a return from next dialog
+Start a dialog, and expect a return from next dialog.

 ```
 orchids.startDialogForResult(dialogName, data, prepareResultData)